-Valor: great courage in the face of danger (English) Valor: value and/or bravery (Spanish)
+Valor (English): great courage in the face of danger

 For any organization where people have experienced violence or sudden or traumatic loss, or for organizations or agencies located in urban neighborhoods where gun and/or other community violence occurs frequently, there is an increased probability that employees will experience violence, the death or injury of a client, or perhaps the death or injury of a colleague.
 The Wingspan Project’s VALOR program is designed to provide support for individuals and organizations experiencing such violence and loss.